- About CDD

-Joy Spencer is currently Project Director of the Digital Food Marketing and Youth Initiative at the Center for Digital Democracy.
+Joy Spencer is currently Associate Director at the Center for Digital Democracy.
 Ms. Spencer is a committed consumer advocate with a background in community engagement around issues that affect the health of the poor and communities of color, both internationally and domestically.
 Most recently her work with the Institute for Social Analysis and the Metropolitan Washington Public Health Association has centered on HIV prevention education, research and community engagement that addresses the structural determinants of health.
 Ms. Spencer previously worked with Knowledge Ecology International in Washington DC on projects related to intellectual property and consumer access to medicines and other knowledge goods.
 Ms. Spencer's commitment to access to quality health outcomes continues with her work at the Center for Digital Democracy, highlighting the impact of targeted digital food marketing on the privacy rights and nutritional food choices of youth.

 Ms. Spencer studied Economics at the College of William and Mary and received a Masters in International Educational Development at Columbia University's Teachers College.